threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### What kind of computer do I need to make a 3node?
+### What kind of computer do I need to make a 3node server?

 Any modern computer should be sufficient, especially once you upgrade the amount of RAM and storage to increase your TFT rewards.
 While CPU specs are not currently measured, they may be in the future.
 To insure your 3node provides meaningful capacity to the network, you should have at least 1000 CPU passmark per core as measured on https://www.cpubenchmark.net/cpu_list.php

 ***

-### I found a nice computer (or server) to buy online, but it doesn't come with a CPU.
+### I found a decent computer (or server) to buy online, but it doesn't come with a CPU.
 How can I know what CPU models would work with a specific computer or server?

 You can usually find this information in the owner manual of the server in the section Technical Specifications.
 Here's a link for [Dell servers](https://www.dell.com/support/kbdoc/en-ca/000144474/poweredge-servers-supported-processors-cpus-and-where-to-find-technical-specifications).

 ***
-### Can I host more than one 3node at my house?
+### Can I host more than one 3node server at my house?

 Yes, but do not host more than your bandwidth can support.